CLAVO HUASCA - TYNANTHUS PANURENSIS|

 Suriname's traditional medicine

-The bark and root are used as an aphrodisiac and stimulant for both men and women.
+The bark and root are used as an aphrodisiac and are a sexual stimulant for both men and women.

 USDA zone 10 - 11.

 Partial sun, moist soil.

 Needs high humidity.

 For the right freight rate, shipping charges, conditions and delivery service, please visit our Webstore page!